"

 Whole School, Whole Community, Whole Child

-The Whole School, Whole Community, Whole Child (WSCC) model, developed by the Centers for Disease Control and Prevention (CDC) and ASCD, takes a holistic approach to child development and learning.
+The Whole School, Whole Community, Whole Child (WSCC) model, developed by the Centers for Disease Control and Prevention (CDC) and Association for Supervision and Curriculum (ASCD), takes a holistic approach to child development and learning.
 The model focuses on the student and emphasizes the collaboration between schools, communities, public health, and health care sectors to align resources in support of the whole child.

 While not specific to substance use prevention, it integrates health promotion, through the Characteristics of an Effective Health Education Curriculum into the overall educational environment, recognizing the interconnectedness of physical and mental health with academic achievement.